rsriramiyengar/EPAi3-session7-rsriramiyengar/README.md

 # Readme File for Assignment for Session 7 - Scopes and Closures
 ### Created by Sriram Iyengar
-## Session 4 - Functional Parameter
+## Session 7 - Scopes and Closures
 - Global and Local Scopes
 - Non Local Scopes
 - Closures